foxitsoftware/react-native-foxitpdf/README.md

 If you are using iOS version: Add the name of the PDF file, but make sure it is located under app Document folder

-If you are using Android version: Add the file path location of the PDF inside your project.
+If you are using Android version: `Please enter the absolute path of the file,e.g., FoxitPDF.openPDF('/mnt/sdcard/xxx/xxx.pdf')`
-For example, if the file is in your sdcard folder: FoxitPDF.openPDF('/sdcard/0/download/xxx.pdf')

 ## License